-Creative Aging builds connections between local area professional artists, performers and educators, and Cincinnati area senior citizens.
+Creative Aging builds connections between local area professional artists, performers educators, arts organizations and Cincinnati area senior citizens.
 We use the power of music, story, and connection to educate, engage, enrich and entertain those served by senior centers, retirement communities, adult daycare centers, and nursing homes in Cincinnati and surrounding areas.

 In 2019, Creative Aging sponsored 640 programs at member facilities, serving 18,750 older adults in the Greater Cincinnati area.
 Through the pandemic, in 2020 and 2021, Creative Aging provided programming through Zoom and You Tube as well as prerecorded, outdoor events and indoor with social distancing.
 We are proud to report that through those two unprecedented years we were able to provide 668 programs and serve a total of 16,281 seniors.

 Since our inception, Creative Aging Cincinnati has provided well over 10,600 programs and touched the lives of over 411,000 seniors.